peny/compass-backend/README.md

 ***DONE!***

-The server is now running at part 80.
+The server is now running at port 80.

 The port can easily be changed by changing the ```PORT``` variable located in *main.js*.